melissalau189/Project-Portfolio/README.md

     * Data imputation step:
       * The pipeline will prompt the user to choose whether to perform data imputations for delay.
       * Imputation is an option if missing values are small (<5–10%), but if is higher, then it may affect analyses.
+      * It is advised for users to review the data first before proceeding.
 3. Load:
     * Insert processed data into a SQL database using `sqlalchemy`.
     * Users can append to an existing database or overwrite tables if needed.